ouhft/COPE/docs/design/wp4_design.md

     \-> Organ {0|2}  via OrganForm
         \-> ProcurementResources {7}  via ProcurementResource????InlineFormSet made of ProcurementResourceForm

-### Transplantation (Compare app)
+##### Transplantation
 Transplantation hangs off of the *Organ* model.
 This is because neither *OrganAllocation*, nor *Recipient* records can be guaranteed to exist for this form to be considered "closed".
 Consequently we need to record form metadata on the *Organ* record (rather than Recipient as originally intended).

 Each Transplantation Form is started via `AllocationStartForm`.
-This will create an initial *OrganAllocation* record which is what is displayed for the Transplantion form to start with.
+This will create an initial *OrganAllocation* record which is what is displayed for the Transplantation form to start with.

-Tranplantation Form structure:
+Transplantation Form structure:

     Organ {1}  via TransplantOrganForm
     |-> OrganAllocation(s) {0-n}  via AllocationFormset